ServiceComposer/ServiceComposer.AspNetCore/README.md

 ## Technical introduction

-For a technical introduction and an overview of the problem space, refer to the following presentation available on [YouTube](https://www.youtube.com/watch?v=AxWGAiIg7_0).
+For a technical introduction and an overview of the problem space, refer to the following presentation on [YouTube](https://www.youtube.com/watch?v=AxWGAiIg7_0).

 ## Getting Started

-Imagine an elementary e-commerce web page, where it's needed to display details about a selected product.
+Imagine an elementary e-commerce web page where it's needed to display details about a selected product.
 These details are stored in two different services.
 The Sales service owns the product price, and the Marketing service owns the product name and description.
-ServiceComposer solves the problem of composing information coming from different services into one composed view model that can be later displayed or consumed by downstream clients.
+ServiceComposer solves the problem of composing information from different services into one composed view model that downstream clients can later display or consume.

 To start using ServiceComposer, follow the outlined steps:

-- Create, in an empty or existing solution, a .NET 6 or later empty web application project named `CompositionGateway`.
+- Create a .NET 6 or later empty web application project named `CompositionGateway` in an empty or existing solution.
 - Add a package reference to the `ServiceComposer.AspNetCore` NuGet package and configure the `Startup` class as follows:

 <!-- snippet: sample-startup -->